mbjarland/manifest-parboiled/README.md

 * It gives you no chance of collecting multiple errors and dealing with them in a controlled manner.

 Am I upset about this piece of code.
-Well a bit.
+Well...a bit.

 As an example, I have implemented a build framework for e-commerce projects where we on a daily basis and for a number of customer scan hundreds of